WarlockMnK/PUBG-Experience/README.md

 ### Please note: If you Aiming Device is not properly spoofed at firmware level, it is prone to being detected.
 - Connect on Start-up - This auto runs the function during the launch of the program, automatically connecting the Kmbox.
   Be sure to go to Settings and press Save Config to ensure that it is enabled on next start-up.
-- Aimkey - this is a drop down menu that allows for the choosing of Left Mouse, Right Mouse, Middle Mouse, Side Button 1, and Side Button 2 to be used for the Aimbot / No Recoil key.
+- Aimkey - Simply click the button and then press the key on your main machine to be used for the Aimbot / No Recoil key.
 The Aimkey is a Dual Input, so Aimbot and No Recoil are both bound to it.
 This mean you can enable Aimbot and have No Recoil as well, Disable No Recoil and just have Aimbot, or disable Aimbot and simply just have No Recoil.
 - Connect - This button connects your Kmbox.NET manually, your IP, Port, and UUID will be displayed next to it, ensure these details are correct before attempting to connect or the program will crash.

   For B Pro and MAKCU simply apply the correct COM Port and Baud Rate and press connect.
-- Smoothness - Time in ms to for center of FOV circle to reach target.
-Lower = snappier
+- Smoothness - The measure of the strength of the pull.
+Lower = stronger
 - Max Distance - The maximum distance to scan for targets within the FOV Circle
 - Reticle Offset - This is a per gun value, that is directly tied to the in-game Muzzle Rize mechanic that brings The reticle away from the center of the screen.
 Hover for Tool Tip information about what values are recommended